errorcodezero/errorcodezero.dev/src/content/blog/why-vim-is-the-best.md

 - Vim keybinds are the style of editing in vim and this is not editor specific(it can even be done in other editors)
 - Neovim is a fork of vim which makes it easier to customize and add plugins

+I'm trying to convince people to at least try vim keybinds and then mayeb swap over to neovim.
+In my opinion there isn't really a reason to go for the original vim program.
+When I refer to vim from now on, I mean the keybinds.

 <br>